physionetchallenges/python-classifier-2022/README.md

 where `training_data` is a folder with the training data files, `model` is a folder for saving your model, `test_data` is a folder with the test data files (you can use the training data for debugging and cross-validation), and `test_outputs` is a folder for saving your model outputs.
 The [2022 Challenge website](https://physionetchallenges.org/2022/) provides a training database with a description of the contents and structure of the data files.

-You can evaluate your model by running
+You can evaluate your model by pulling or downloading the [evaluation code](https://github.com/physionetchallenges/evaluation-2022) and running

     python evaluate_model.py labels outputs scores.csv class_scores.csv

-where `labels` is a folder containing files with one or more labels for each ECG recording, such as the training database on the Challenge website; `outputs` is a folder containing files with outputs produced by your models for those recordings; `scores.csv` (optional) is a collection of scores for your models; and `class_scores.csv` (optional) is a collection of per-class scores for your models.
+where `labels` is a folder with labels for the data, such as the training database on the PhysioNet webpage; `outputs` is a folder containing files with your model's outputs ofr th edata; `scores.csv` (optional) is a collection of scores for your model; and `class_scores.csv` (optional) is a collection of per-class scores for your model.

 ## Which scripts I can edit?